Noticr

 • A single date error, an outdated form version, or a postal timing slip makes the notice invalid.
 You start again.

 Form 4A looks simple.
 It isn't.
-The form itself is two pages, but the rules around when you can use it, what dates count, and what counts as proper service span fifty years of case law and a new Act that takes effect 1 May 2026.
+The form itself is two pages, but the rules around when you can use it, what dates count, and what counts as proper service span fifty years of case law and an Act that has been in force since 1 May 2026.
 Most landlords who serve Form 4A themselves get at least one thing wrong.

 This page covers the current form, the 2026 changes, and the four errors that void a notice before it ever reaches a tribunal.
 You have a tenancy in front of you.
 You need this done today.
 Here it is.